RISK

 Who we are

-The Duke Center on Risk in Science & Society is a multidisciplinary collaboration focused on improving society’s capacity to analyze, anticipate, mitigate, and adapt to risks.
-Hosted at Duke’s Initiative for Science & Society, the Center on Risk builds on the university’s already significant risk‐related teaching and scholarship by fostering new partnerships across campus including the schools of engineering, law, policy, business, environment, medicine, nursing, and arts and sciences, as well as institutes and initiatives.
-More than 30 faculty have indicated interest so far.
+The Duke Center on Risk is a multidisciplinary collaboration focused on improving society’s capacity to analyze, anticipate, mitigate, and adapt to risks.
+Under the leadership of Professors Jonathan Wiener (Law, Nicholas, and Sanford Schools) and Mark Borsuk (Pratt School of Engineering), and Research Director Tyler Felgenhauer, the Duke Center on Risk builds on the university’s already significant risk-related teaching and scholarship by fostering new partnerships across campus including the schools of engineering, law, policy, business, environment, medicine, nursing, and arts and sciences, as well as institutes and initiatives.

 Meet our Team